 Articles and information

-Indigenous South African Christmas wreath
+At Blaauwheim we create an indigenous South African Christmas wreath

 Clivia berries and yellowwood twigs make for a stunning indigenous Christmas wreath.